An Introduction to Probabilistic Programming: Compilation to a Graphical Model

 It turns out that this is not necessarily the case.
-We just need to understand that observe and sample expressions affect the marginal posterior on a program output in very different ways.
-Sample expressions that are not on the flow control path cannot affect the values of any expressions outside their branch.
-This means they can be safely incorporated into the model as auxiliary variables, since they do not affect the marginal posterior on the return value.
-This guarantee does not hold for observed variables, which as a rule change the posterior on the return value when incorporated into a graphical model.\footnote{The only exception to this rule is observe expressions that are conditionally independent of the program output, which implies that the graphical model associated with the program could be split into two independent networks out of which one could be eliminated without affecting the distribution on return values.}
+We just need to understand that observe and sample expressions affect the marginal posterior over program outputs in different ways.
+Sample expressions that are not on the flow-control path cannot affect the values of any expressions outside their branch.
+This means they can be safely incorporated into the model as auxiliary variables, since their presence does not change the marginal posterior on the return value.
+Observed variables, on the other hand, can affect the distribution over return values when eagerly evaluated, even when they are not on the flow-control path.\footnote{The only exception to this rule is observe expressions that are conditionally independent of the program output, which implies that the graphical model associated with the program could be split into two independent networks out of which one could be eliminated without affecting the distribution on return values.}

-Based on this intuition, the solution to our problem is straightforward: We can assign probability 1 to observed variables that are not on the same flow control path.
+Based on this intuition, the solution to our problem is straightforward: We can assign probability 1 to observed variables that are not on the same control flow path.
 Since observed variables have constant values, the interpretability of their support is not an issue in the way it is with sampled variables.
 Conversely we assign the same probability to sampled variables, regardless of the branch they occur in.
 We will describe how to accomplish this in the following sections.